AllThingsSmitty/must-watch-css/notes/README.md

   1. [Some Dos and Don'ts](#dos-donts)

 ## <a name='mental-framework'>Mental framework</a>
-A good framework for thinking about the topics presented in the talks was discussed in [Play Nice With CSS Tools and Methodologies](https://www.youtube.com/watch?v=-bZSTMLqf8Q&list=PLUS3uVC08ZaqVEGFkl_dS_3FUzILkOIzA).
+[Play Nice With CSS Tools and Methodologies](https://www.youtube.com/watch?v=-bZSTMLqf8Q&list=PLUS3uVC08ZaqVEGFkl_dS_3FUzILkOIzA) discussed a good framework for thinking about the topics presented in the talks.
 I'd recommend watching that one early on just to have some clear categories for the other talks.
 He broke all discussions down into 4 categories:
 1. Patterns
 1. Implementation
 1. Ideology